Go Ad-Free

 We are frequently asked which turmeric product we recommend.
 Until recently, we have been cautious not to recommend a particular brand.
 That’s because it has been hard to verify quality.
 During the pandemic, products from abroad have been particularly worrisome because of a lack of FDA oversight.
 And it is hard to know where the ingredients in any particular product come from.

-We recently had an opportunity to visit the Gaia Herbs farm in the mountains of North Carolina.
-We wanted to see what the farm was like and what their commitment to quality was all about.
+We had an opportunity to visit the Gaia Herbs farm in the mountains of North Carolina.
+Our intention was to see what the farm was like and what their commitment to quality was all about.
 We were extremely impressed.
 Here is a link to what we discovered during our visit.

 This is all by way of saying that we think their Turmeric Supreme Joint Health formulation is terrific.
 It contains turmeric plus black pepper to aid absorption of curcuminoids.
 There is also boswellia, devil’s claw, ginger root and quercetin.
 Here is a link.